Languria taedata

-Languria taedata is a species of lizard beetle in the family Erotylidae.
-Dark and elongate, it is 9mm to 11mm long.
-Its larvae grow inside the stems of cordgrass.
+Languria taedata is a species of lizard beetle (tribe Languriini within the family Erotylidae, the pleasing fungus beetles).
 It is found in North America, especially along the eastern coastal states.

+Dark and elongate, adults are 9mm to 11mm long.
+They occur in three color morphs which initially were believed to be distinct species.

+Its larvae burrow inside the stems of various Poaceae grasses, namely Panicum hemitomon (maidencane), Sporobolus alterniflorus (smooth cordgrass), and Urochloa mutica (para grass).